vippsas/vipps-psp-api/vipps-psp-api.md

 ## Idempotency

-Many API request to Vipps APIs can be retried without any side effects by providing `Request-Id` (or `Idempotency-key`- tech debt, sorry) header of the request.
-For example, in case the request fails because of network error it can safely be retried with the same idempotency key.
-The idempotency key must be generated by the merchant.
-Example:
+Many API requests to Vipps APIs can be retried without any side effects by providing `Request-Id`(or `Idempotency-key`) in the header of the request.
+For example, in case the request fails because of network error, it can safely be retried with the same `Request-Id` key.
+The `Request-Id` key must be generated by the merchant.

+For example:

 ```
 Request-Id: slvnwdcweofjwefweklfwelf